 - 2 cups powdered sugar

 - Set the butter, eggs and cream cheese out to warm to room temperature.
-Place the milk in a small sauce pan.
+Place the milk in a small saucepan.
 Bring to a boil.
 The moment it reaches a boil, remove from heat.
-(This process is called scalding, and it ensures the milk doesn't effect the yeast's ability to rise.
+(This process is called scalding, and it ensures the milk doesn't affect the yeast's ability to rise.
 Don't skip!)

 - Place the bread hook on the mixer and turn on low.
 Add the eggs, salt, and remaining flour up to 4 cups.
 Allow the mixer to "knead" the dough until it pulls away from the sides.
 Run the mixer for approximately 10 minutes to allow the dough to stretch and develop the gluten.
 If the dough seems too sticky after the first 2-3 minutes add an additional 1/4 cup flour.
 After 10 minutes, turn the mixer off.
 Cover the top with plastic, and allow the dough to rise until double in size, approximately 60-90 minutes in a warm kitchen.

-- For the Cinnamon Filling: Mix the brown sugar, softened butter, cinnamon and nutmeg until smooth.
+- Mix the brown sugar, softened butter, cinnamon, and nutmeg until smooth.
 Keep at room temperature until ready to use.